 One of the least understood topics for pistols is what caliber really means.
 As a result, we made a handgun caliber comparison chart, and guide that faces this issue head-on.

 A common misconception is that a bullet is one unit of ammunition.
-However, bullets are only the metal projectile that is ejected from the gun when fired.
+However, technically bullets are only metal projectile.
 One unit of ammunition is called a cartridge.

 Simple stuff once you think about it.

-Now, let us focus on the bullet itself, and compare some of the most common pistol calibers.
-We will be comparing the following key parameters for each caliber:
+Now, let us focus on the bullet itself to compare some of the most common pistol calibers.
+We will be comparing standard ranges for the following critical parameters for each caliber:

-.22 calibers are notable as being one of the last remaining commonly-manufactured type of rimfire ammunition, i.e. rounds wherein the powder is set aflame by primer located in the rim of the cartridge.
+.22 calibers are notable as being one of the last remaining commonly-manufactured types of rimfire ammunition, i.e., rounds wherein the powder is set aflame by primer located in the rim of the cartridge.
 Most common pistol calibers today are "center-fire," with the primer located on a striking surface at the center of the casing instead.
-The .22 rounds themselves differ only in terms of length and powder charge; all fire a small, light projectile.
-As a result, the .22 is most suited for target practice and small game hunting.
-The .22 has acquired a folkloric reputation for lethality due to its supposed propensity to bounce around inside a target.
-However, this has been widely disconfirmed by modern studies of stopping power.
+The rounds themselves differ only in terms of length and powder charge; all fire a small, light projectile most suited to target practice and small game hunting.
+The .22 has acquired a folkloric reputation for lethality due to its supposed propensity to bounce around inside a target; this has been widely disconfirmed by modern studies of stopping power.

 The practice of naming newly-created calibers by their intended firearm continues to this day.

 One of the twentieth century's best-known pistol cartridges, the old.45 Automatic Colt Pistol cartridge originally supplanted the .38 Long Colt cartridge after the Moro uprisings in the Philippines showed a need for better stopping power in the pistol cartridges issued to the US military.
 (For more information on the history of this old cartridge, check out our guide to the best IWB holsters for 1911 pistols).